greenpeace/gpes-old-en-petitions-api-emulator/SQLITE.md

 COMMIT;
 ```

-Please ensure that users can't download the database file as this would be a major security breach.
-Put your .db file in a folder outside the server.
+Please make sure that users can't download the database file from the server, as this would be a major security breach.
+Put your .db file in a folder outside the server root.

+## Configure this php script

+Open `config.php.dist` and save it as `config.php`.
 Then at the end of `config.php` uncomment the lines:

 ```php
 use Medoo\Medoo;